mmolari/evo-genome-analysis/notes/workflow_structure.md

 - `extract_unmapped`: rule to extract unmapped reads.
 These will contain possible contaminations that do not map to any of the references.
   - `unmapped.csv`: dataframe with one entry per unmapped read.
 Columns are query name, read length, average quality score and read flag in the sam file.
   - `unmapped.fastq.gz`: fastq file containing unmapped reads.
+- `extract_nonprimary`: rule to create a csv file containing info
+  - `non_primary.csv`: contains one line per mapping, and the following columns:
+    - `qry`/`ref`: reqference and query name
+    - `qry_len`: query length.
+It is the length of the query sequence inferred from the cigar string, including hard clips (it's zero if the sequence is unmapped).
+    - `ref_len`: length of the aligned portion on the reference.
+    - `n_matches`: total n. of nucleotide matches in the cigar string.
+    - `flag`: sam file flag of the mapping.
+    - `fwd`/`sec`/`suppl`: whether the mapping is forward / secondary / supplementary
+    - `rs`/`re`/`qs`/`qe`: reference/query start and end positions.
+Differently from the sam file, this is always in the forward frame of reference, so that start and end points can be compared for different mappings.